algosup/2022-2023-project-5-algorithmics-Team-2/Documents/Functional_Specifications.md

 Blending[^2]:

 1. Create an algorithm that make use of several tanks to blend different varities of wines and comes out with the desired flavor.
-2. Implement a user interface that allows the user to input information on the different wines as well as specify the desired flavor profile for the blended wine, and displays the resulting blend and flavor profile.
+2. Implement a user interface that allows the user to input information on the different wines as well as specify the desired number of tanks for the blending process, and displays the resulting blend.

 Krug Champagne need this software to be able to output steps to mix which wines in which tanks in the least amount of steps in order to have the desired flavor.
-To have a good result, the following steps under must be taken in to consideration.
+To have a good result, the following steps under must be taken in to consideration(Blending step).

 ### 3. Personas